-Let's thank Jeff for his amazing contribution to the Baptist movement.
+Let’s say “Farewell Jeff” by thanking him for his amazing contribution to the Baptist movement.

 In particular, Jeff has impacted the Tasmanian Baptist Council with his work, passion and energy.
 The two most recent chairpeople were approached for comment about Jeff . . .

-Peter Clarke, Chair, Tasmanian Baptist Council, 2018 to present
+Peter Clarke, Chair, Tasmanian Baptist Council, 2018 to the present

 “I have been serving with Tasmanian Baptists for just over 20 years.
 Throughout that whole time one of the constants has been Jeff McKinnon.